 - Wear relaxed-fitting clothes, especially around the waist & abdomen.

-- Drink required an amount of water during the day.
+- Drinking required an amount of water during the day.
 Restrict water to only sips with meals to avoid bloating.